Mass surveillance: Civilian snitches

 Anonymous dress

-By dressing anonymously, you can prevent civilians from providing a description of you that would be valuable to an adversary.
+You can dress anonymously to prevent civilians from providing a description of you that would be valuable to an adversary.

 Attack

-If a citizen follows you after an action, you can scare them off with threats or pepper spray.
-If a citizen tries to call the police, you can destroy their phone.
+If a civilian follows you after an action, you can scare them off with threats or pepper spray.
+If a civilian tries to call the police, you can destroy their phone.

 Careful action planning

-Acting at night or in areas with minimal foot traffic minimizes witnesses, and a lookout can report the presence of any witnesses as soon as they are noticed.
+Civilians can observe you during actions and report their observations to an adversary.
+To mitigate this, you can carry out actions at night or in areas with minimal foot traffic to minimize witnesses, and use a lookout to report the presence of any witnesses as soon as they are noticed.
 Beware of balconies and windows overlooking the scene.

 Used in repressive operations